SMSpp-Project/MCFLemonSolver/README.md

-  fractional costs it can make degenerate pivots for ever, or report as infeasible a problem that is not; the rewrite compares them against a tolerance relative to the largest cost and the largest supply, which is zero for integer types, so that on integer data the algorithm is unchanged.
+  fractional costs it can make degenerate pivots for ever, or report as infeasible a problem that is not; the rewrite compares them against a tolerance relative to the largest cost and the largest supply, which is zero for integer types, so that on integer data the algorithm is unchanged;
+- **no re-optimization**: the `run()` of every algorithm of LEMON calls its `init()`, i.e., each call starts from scratch, and nothing of the previous call is reused; `network_simplex.h` gets `runWarm()`, which after a change of the costs alone recomputes the potentials on the basis of the last run and lets the simplex go on from there, a change of the capacities, of the supplies or of the graph dropping that basis.
+The code of the two rewrites above lives in [shim](shim), read as C++ and inserted at its anchor by both the CMake build and the makefiles.

 CostScaling, CycleCanceling and CapacityScaling are exact only on integer costs too, and for them no header is rewritten: `MCFLemonSolver` gives them the